firebase/firebase-js-sdk/docs-exp/auth-types.emailauthprovider.credentialwithlink.md

 ## EmailAuthProvider.credentialWithLink() method

-Initialize an [EmailAuthProvider](./auth-types.emailauthprovider.md) credential using an email and an email link after a sign in with email link operation.
+Initialize an [AuthCredential](./auth-types.authcredential.md) using an email and an email link after a sign in with email link operation.

 <b>Signature:</b>